Phoenix Assault Lawyer

 - Knowingly touching another person with the intent to injure, insult, or provoke that person.

-Note that the definition includes “placing another person in reasonable apprehension of injury,” as well as “touching another person with the intent to provoke.”
+The legal definition includes “placing another person in reasonable apprehension of injury,” as well as “touching another person with the intent to provoke.”
 This means that mere threats of violence could lead to an assault charge.

 With this broad definition, assault in Arizona can range from simple assault (misdemeanor) to aggravated assault (felony).
 The punishments vary accordingly, but they typically include jail time, fines, probation, and counseling.